 - Simple Controls That Work

-The interface keeps things simple with just a few main controls, but underneath you get multiple processing algorithms and the ability to split your audio into bands.
-That means you can target specific problem areas without affecting the whole recording.
-I appreciate that balance between easy to use and powerful when you need it.
+The interface is simple, with only a few main controls, but it offers several processing algorithms and lets you split your audio into bands.
+This way, you can fix specific issues without changing the whole recording.
+I like how it balances ease of use with powerful features.

 Features: